Pirates vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has hit safely in two games in a row.
-During his last five outings he is hitting .263 with a walk and three RBI.
+- Hoerner has hit safely in three straight games.
+During his last five outings he is hitting .300 with a walk and three RBI.

 Hoerner Recent Games